Shahid Mahmud Jangi

-Shahid Mahmud Jangi Chowdhury (born 6 February, Chittagong, Bangladesh), known professionally as Shahid Mahumd Jangi, is a Bangladeshi lyricist and author.
+Shahiuddin Mahmud Jangi Chowdhury (born 6 February 1956) is a Bangladeshi lyricist and author.

 Early life and education

-Shahid Mahmud Jangi was born in Chittagong, Bangladesh to father L.A Chowdhury and mother Hamida Chowdhury.
+Jangi was born in Chittagong, Bangladesh to father L.A Chowdhury and mother Hamida Chowdhury.
 He graduated from the University of Chittagong with a bachelor's degree in management (Honors) and a Master of Management.
 He was very active in school, organizing and playing the lead role in plays and participating in school radio programs.

 Career

 After earning a master's degree in management, Jangi joined as a lecturer at Omergani M E S College Chittagong.
 He started his own business with an advertising firm and simultaneously started another business in the service industry.